dolthub/data-analysis/data-bounties/README.md

 You can form a team and I can split the money evenly between all team members.
 Before a bounty forms, let @spacelove on Discord know who you'd like to be on your team.
 When that bounty period ends, I'll split any money earned by team members evenly before sending out checks.

-It's strongly encouraged (though not yet enforced) that your Discord handle in [#data-bounties](https://discord.gg/sTXsQKKEHC) matches your DoltHub username.
+It's strongly encouraged (though not yet enforced) that your Discord handle in [#data-bounties](https://discord.gg/sTXsQKKEHC) match your DoltHub username.

 ## Getting started